 - Playing a video

-- Handing out a mathematical formula
+- Handing out a mathematical formula or list of math word problems

 - Distributing a primary source document